Introduction to Test-Driven Development

 So, in short, the basic principle of Test-Driven Development is to make the test -> make the code to pass the test -> optimised the code.

 It may sound ridiculous at first, but the first step to Test-Driven development is writing the test and making sure that it fails.
+That’s why this stage is called ‘RED’.
+Because the pipeline will turn red when the test is not passed.
 Some points were encouraged in this step, and that step is :

 - Write small — It is essential to write your test one features or function at a time.
 This way, the implementation code won’t be too complicated, and if there’s any error, you can detect it immediately.